How did you learn to hide pain?

 2) You were a child of alcoholics or addicts.

-You learned to be hyper-vigilant.
-You kept your feelings completely to yourself because it was far from safe to communicate them.
+You learned to be hyper-vigilant and kept your feelings completely to yourself, because it was far from safe to communicate them to the ones who were supposed to nurture and protect you.
 You may have devoted yourself to school or athletic activities, a job — anything to keep you away from home.
-Children react differently in this environment, but you might become invisible to your parents to protect yourself.
-And you stay invisible as an adult, or morph yourself into who others need you to be.
+You might have done whatever you could to become invisible to your parents to protect yourself from their toxicity, never making waves to attract their attention.
+Now as an adult you remain cautious, looking as if you’re doing ‘fine” but waiting for others to disappoint.

 3) You were emotionally abused.

-You were told you weren’t going to amount to anything, or that you were too sensitive, a whiner.
-This kind of emotional abuse, a complete denigration of your potential as a human being, is cruel.
-Yet those words can be etched in your mind for quite a long time.
-You’re left obsessed with proving that parent, teacher or coach wrong.
-So you create a perfect, very successful life.
-And you avoid admitting vulnerability like the plague.
+You were told you weren’t going to amount to anything, or that you were too sensitive, a whiner, a bother, unwanted, perhaps even unloved.
+Those words can be etched in your mind for quite a long time; you’re left obsessed with proving that parent, teacher, or coach wrong.
+So you create a perfect, very successful life, and you avoid admitting vulnerability like the plague.

 4) You took a pseudo-adult role in your family as a child.

 It was your job to take care of all the others in your family.
 Perhaps one or both of your parents suffered mental or physical illness, or was someone who couldn’t act as an adult.
-You took care of brothers and sisters.
 Maybe you were the eldest child, or maybe you were simply the one most innately responsible.
-You fed them, made sure they did their homework, and got them in bed.
-You made sure a parent took their medication, or picked them up from the bar at night.
-You became someone who made sure tasks were accomplished, and you were good at it.
+You took care of your brothers and sisters, making sure they were fed, did their homework, and were asleep at a decent hour.
+You made sure a parent took their medication, or you picked them up from the bar at night.
+You became someone who made sure necessary tasks were accomplished, cleaning the house and doing the grocery shopping…and you were good at it.
 You began hiding how lonely and in need of comfort you were.
+You had to be okay — so you were okay.

-5) You were the “star” of your family.
+5) You are the “star” of your family.

 6) You are male.

 You were taught that it’s unmanly to admit any kind of vulnerability.
 Your male role models had lived that way, or maybe you grew up in a highly gender-stereotyped environment or culture, where men and women had different rules or expectations.
-You put up a huge front of stoicism.
+You put up a huge front of stoicism because to do otherwise would be mocked as weak, and thus you hid the normal human range of emotions, pretending to always be strong, capable, and in-charge.

 Things happened, even painful things like death, divorce, or disappointment, but no one talked about the pain of those losses.
-You were hushed for crying, punished for showing anger, sent to your room if you looked upset.
-“Don’t come down until you get yourself together.”
+You were hushed for crying, punished for showing anger, sent to your room if you looked upset, “Don’t come down until you get yourself together.”
 “Don’t air your dirty laundry in public.”
 You were never comforted or supported for feeling hurt, or lost, or confused.
-So you hushed.
-You stopped asking for comfort, because there was none there.
-You stuck whatever hurt you had far away, and became expert at denying its presence. .
+So you hushed and stopped asking for comfort; there was none there.
+You stuck whatever hurt you had far away, and became expert at denying its presence.

 8) You felt (or feel) responsible for a parent’s happiness or fulfillment.

 Your parent said things like, “I don’t know what I’d do without you.”
 “There’s no one who understands me like you do.”
-You feel as if it’s your job to emotional prop up that parent.
-So you have to be ever-constant, ever-caring.
-It’s what you learn love is – you, attending to someone else’s insecurity or need.
-You learn that your worth is in what you can do or be for someone else.
+You feel as if it’s your job to emotional prop up that parent, so you have to be ever-constant, ever-caring.

 9) The culture of the family was influential.

-Cultural influences were important.
 There’s a vast amount of difference between countries and cultures in what is stressed or allowed emotionally.
-Whether your ethnicity is Scottish, Chinese, Hispanic or South African, whatever region of the country where you were reared — all be important in shaping your response to painful emotions.
+Whether your ethnicity is Scottish, Chinese, Hispanic, or South African, it’s possible that your response to painful emotions was shaped by cultural influences.
+You mimicked how the adults around you behaved; that is what children do in order to remain safe.

 You don’t have to hide.